Water is fun—but it can be dangerous.

-Having rolling log challenges in the life jackets, water balloon tossing contests, have relays to pass rings from your toes—the games are endless, and the safety is higher with everyone in a life jacket.
+Try having rolling log challenges in the life jackets, water balloon tossing contests, setting up relays to pass rings from your toes—the games are endless, and the safety is higher with everyone in a life jacket.
 Now there are times that my kids will even say they would rather just be in a life jacket.
-Awesome.
+(Awesome.)

-**Just an added side note that when referring to "life jacket" I am referring to a USCG-approved life jacket (check the inside of the jacket or vest).
+When referring to "life jacket" I am specifically referring to a U.S. Coast Guard-approved life jacket (check the inside of the jacket or vest).
 Noodles, Inflatables, baby circles, tubes, and all other items are not safety-related and should not be used or trusted to keep your child safe.

 We see countless videos of kids who flip over in an inflatable ring, can't right themselves and are stuck underwater upside down, or are in arm floaties and can't get their head out of the water because their arms aren't strong enough, or who lose purchase of a kickboard they were holding onto for floatation.
 Even in a lifejacket, you need to diligently and constantly supervise, as children can get in positions that can still obstruct their airway, especially if they are younger or weaker.

 8. Educate your kids about what drowning looks like